Newtown (NSW)

 Newtown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is particularly high in Newtown, with 28.9% of residents currently enrolled in formal education.
-This includes 14.2% pursuing tertiary education, 5.0% primary education, and 3.8% secondary education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education as of 2016.
+This includes 14.2% in tertiary education, 5.0% in primary education, and 3.8% pursuing secondary education.

 Frequently Asked Questions - Education